If you’re looking for a place to take leaf from London life…

 Head to Barbican Conservatory.

-Hidden amongst the brutalist Barbican Centre and estate, it’s a glass-bound rainforest boasting over 2,000 species of tropical plants and trees.
-It was actually first designed as a way to hide the flytower for the theatre below, however over time it’s grown to be the second biggest conservatory in London (the first being the Princess of Wales in Kew Gardens), housing greenery from everywhere from the bushlands of South Africa to the coastline of Brazil, some of which is now endangered in its natural habitat.
+Hidden amongst the brutalist Barbican Centre and estate, it’s a glass-bound rainforest boasting over 1,500 species of tropical plants and trees.
+It was first designed as a way to hide the flytower for the theatre below, however over time it’s grown to be the second biggest conservatory in London (the first being the Princess of Wales in Kew Gardens), housing greenery from everywhere from the bushlands of South Africa to the coastline of Brazil, some of which is now endangered in its natural habitat.

 In this very literal concrete jungle, you’ll find tree ferns, date palms, and coffee and ginger plants.
 On the east side of the conservatory there’s an Arid House filled with different species of cacti and succulents, as well as an overwintering collection of cymbidiums (cool house orchids).

 You’ll also pass by a number of ponds, home to koi, ghost, and grass carp from the US and Japan, as well as other cold water fish such as roach, rudd, and tench (ten points if you can tell one from the other).
 Plus there are a number of terrapins, who wrangled themselves a permanent home at the conservatory after causing havoc amongst the other wildlife on Hampstead Heath.

 Previously, the conservatory was only open on Sundays, but given Londoners’ insatiable appetite for foliage, it’s now open on daily – and it’s totally free to visit.
 On weekends, they even set up a bar in there so you can sip a glass of vino amongst the greenery after hours.
-But if you’re after something a little more in-depth and educational they offer quick 60 minute tours lead by one of their resident gardeners for just £12.50 a person.
+But if you’re after something a little more in-depth and educational, they also offer quick 60 minute tours on Sundays, led by one of their resident gardeners, for just £12.50 a person.

 It makes for a pretty wonderful thyme.

 Barbican Conservatory | Silk Street, EC2Y 8DS

-Looking for something a bit more substantial to eat?
-Try St John or Polpo Smithfield nearby.
+Looking for somewhere to eat afterwards?
+Try St John or Le Café du Marché nearby.